Eating healthy is better than a diet

 The likely situation is that people get back in their old habits and eat how and what they ate before the diet.
 And it takes no genius to figure out that when you do what you always did, you will get where you were before.
 In other words, a diet is more than likely not sustainable with regards to results.
 And why would you go through the hassle, when the results are only temporary?!
 That is why eating healthy is better than a diet.

-Your eating habbits should be almost like your workouts: trying to do it a little better each and every day, week and month.
+Your eating habbits should be almost like your workouts: trying to do it a little better each and every day, week and month (see also Slow is Smooth, Smooth is Fast).
 And what defines better, differs actually from person to person.
 Of course it is good to stay away from processed food, too large quantities, too much sugar and so on.
 This is beneficial for everybody.